The Best Motorcycle Glasses of 2020: Top 10

 In the box, along with with the glasses, you will find a hard case, a soft one, a cleaning fiber, and a gift box.
 The box is great if you plan to present the glasses, and useless but impressive otherwise.

-- 🎁 GIFT PACK INCLUDED 🎁 Each of our Verdster sunglasses comes packed in a premium GIFT BOX and a set of accessories including a durable carrying case with a carabiner, soft pouch & cleaning cloth.
+- 🎁 GIFT PACK INCLUDED 🎁 Each of our Verdster sunglasses comes packed in an eco-friendly box and a set of accessories including a soft pouch & cleaning cloth.

 - 🕶️ MANUFACTURER'S WARRANTY 🕶️ Every frame and lens comes backed by a 100% REFUND GUARANTEE for manufacturing defects assuring customer satisfaction!